Downed trees, flood damage as severe weather hits East Coast | New Country 923

 HARTFORD, Conn.
 (AP) — Severe weather is hitting the East Coast with damaging winds and torrential rains.

+Eversource reported more than 50,000 Connecticut customers without power before midnight, with that number expected to grow.

-The National Weather Service says the storm will continue through early Monday morning before the rain will taper off.
+The National Weather Service says the storm will continue through early Monday morning.

 Flash flood and high wind warnings have been issued across the region.
 Meteorologists say parts of Rhode Island and Massachusetts could see wind gusts of up to 70 mph.